drobin04/Dashboardify/README.md

 # SQL Server Connectivity

 Note - When adding SQL Server connections, server names may need to be entered in serveraddress\instance format, if an instance other than the default is needed.

+# Attribution notes

+## Markdown support

+Markdown is used and/or supported in various places within this application.
+Markdown support is provided by [Verou.Me's md-block custom element.](https://md-block.verou.me/)

+A copy of Verou.Me's md-block.js file is included in this distribution, to prevent any dependency issues should the copy hosted at their official URL be removed or moved to a new location.